Rashomon

 Rashomon (羅生門, Rashōmon) (Note: The Japanese title is derived from the Rajōmon gate built in Kyoto during the Heian period and has no explicit English translation.
 However, Jan Walls claimed that it means "web life gate" or "net life gate", with "web life" referring to dharma.
-Upon its initial American release, some Western sources erroneously cited the translation of the film's title as "In the Forest".) is a 1950 Japanese jidaigeki film directed by Akira Kurosawa from a screenplay he co-wrote with Shinobu Hashimoto.
+Upon its initial American release, some Western sources erroneously cited the translation of the film's title as "In the Forest".) is a 1950 Japanese jidaigeki (period drama) psychological thriller film directed by Akira Kurosawa from a screenplay he co-wrote with Shinobu Hashimoto.
 Starring Toshiro Mifune, Machiko Kyō, Masayuki Mori, and Takashi Shimura, it follows various people who describe how a samurai was murdered in a forest.
 The plot and characters are based upon Ryūnosuke Akutagawa's short story "In a Grove", with the title and framing story taken from Akutagawa's "Rashōmon".
 Every element is largely identical, from the murdered samurai speaking through a Shinto psychic to the bandit in the forest, the monk, the assault of the wife, and the dishonest retelling of the events in which everyone shows their ideal self by lying.

 Production began in 1948 at Kurosawa's regular production firm Toho but was canceled as it was viewed as a financial risk.
 Two years later, Sōjirō Motoki pitched Rashomon to Daiei Film upon the completion of Kurosawa's Scandal.
 Daiei initially turned it down but eventually agreed to produce and distribute the film.
 Principal photography lasted from July 7 to August 17, 1950, taking place primarily in Kyoto on an estimated budget.
 When creating the film's visual style, Kurosawa and cinematographer Kazuo Miyagawa experimented with various methods such as pointing the camera at the sun, which was considered taboo.
-Post-production took only one week and was decelerated by two fires.
+Post-production took only one week.

 Rashomon premiered at the Imperial Theatre on August 25, 1950, and was distributed throughout Japan the following day, to moderate commercial success, becoming Daiei's fourth highest-grossing film of 1950.
 Japanese critics praised the experimental direction and cinematography but criticized its adapting of Akutagawa's story and complexity.
 Upon winning the Golden Lion at the 12th Venice International Film Festival, Rashomon became the first Japanese film to attain significant international reception, garnering critical acclaim and earning roughly abroad.
 It later won Best Foreign Language Film at the 24th Academy Awards, (Note: The Academy of Motion Picture Arts and Sciences presented the category as an Honorary Award until 1956.) and was nominated for Best Film at the 6th British Academy Film Awards.

 Rashomon is now considered one of the greatest films ever made and among the most influential movies from the 20th century.
 It pioneered the Rashomon effect, a plot device that involves various characters providing subjective, alternative, and contradictory versions of the same incident.
 In 1999, critic Andrew Johnston asserted that "the film's title has become synonymous with its chief narrative conceit".